hanhanwu/Basic_But_Useful/RA_command_lines.md

   * `python3.7 -m venv venv37`
   * `source venv37/bin/activate`
   * `deactivate`
+  * When using Pycharm to find a specific version to create the virtual env, the locaion is like "~/venv37/bin/python3.7"

 * Upgrade `xgboost` is a pain...
   * `sudo -H pip3 install -U setuptools`